Required Notifications

 Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, Southwest, Washington, D.C.
 20202

-Notification of Special Education Referral and Evaluation Rights: Under State and Federal law, you have a right to refer your child to a multidisciplinary team called the Committee on Special Education or the Committee on Preschool Special Education if you suspect that your child has a disability.
+Under State and Federal law, you have a right to refer your child to a multidisciplinary team called the Committee on Special Education or the Committee on Preschool Special Education if you suspect that your child has a disability.
 A referral is a written statement asking that the school district evaluate your child to determine if he or she needs special education services.
 The referral may result in a request to have your child tested to determine if he or she needs special education services.

-You can also obtain more information about your referral and evaluation rights by reviewing Special Education in New York State for Children Ages 3-21: A Parent’s Guide, a publication of the New York State Education Department.
+You can also obtain more information about your referral and evaluation rights by reviewing: Special Education in New York State for Children Ages 3-21: A Parent’s Guide, a publication of the New York State Education Department